-Rev. Dr. Bret M. Widman, Associate Professor of Ministry bmwidman@northpark.edu | Nyvall 319 | 773-244-5294 Office hours: Tuesdays & Thursdays 9 am to 12 pm
+Rev. Dr. Bret M. Widman, Director of Contextual and Lifelong Learning & Associate Professor of Ministry bmwidman@northpark.edu | Nyvall 319 | 773-244-5294

+Office hours: Tuesdays & Thursdays 9 am to 12 pm

 COURSE DESCRIPTION

 Participants in this course will explore a variety of ministries of the church with a view to developing a practical vision to guide their own work and to equip others for theirs.
 Practices such as pastoral care, leadership, worship and the arts, Christian education and formation, evangelism, compassion and justice, and missions will be introduced with an emphasis on developing communication skills appropriate to each.